Christian Wulff (1777–1843): Early life

 Wulff was born on 21 February 1777 in Copenhagen, the son of first lieutenant and later commandant Frederik Christian Wulff (1749–1812) and Kirstine Wulff née Johansen (1755–1829).
+His maternal grandfather was Peter Johansen, a ship-owner, owner of Petersgaard and founder of the Petersværft shipyard.

 Career

 Wulff enrolled as a voluntary cadet in 1781 and became a cadet in 1792.
 He reached the rank of second lieutenant in 1796.
 Over the following years he visited the Mediterranean Sea several times, first onboard HDMS Triton (1797–99) and, after a short spell in 1800 in home waters on the training ship HDMS Fridericksværn, on HDMS Seieren (1800–01 and 1802).
 He became a first lieutenant in 1802 and served as second-in-command on the brig FDMS Nidelven.